 Here are our insider tips for eating in Portugal:

-Try to learn a few words of Portuguese before you arrive for your trip, just simply hello, please, thank you, very good and can I have the bill. if you are no good with languages, write them down.
-Trying to speak goes a long way.
+Try to learn a few words of Portuguese before you arrive for your trip, just simply hello, please, thank you, very good and can I have the bill.
+If you are not good with languages, write them down.
+Trying to speak, even a few words of Portuguese, goes a long way.

 A guide to restaurants for your first holiday in Portugal;